the-sett/rag-cli/README.md

 crag --reindex 'docs/**/*.md'
 ```

-This creates a new vector store and prompts you to select model and thinking level again.
+This performs an incremental update, uploading only new or modified files and removing deleted ones from the vector store.
+Your model and thinking level settings are preserved.

 ### Non-interactive Mode